 The RESNA Standards Committee on Inclusive Fitness (IF) published the ANSI/RESNA Standard for Inclusive Fitness—Volume 1: Inclusive Fitness Environments, which contains: Section 1: Providing and Marketing Inclusive Fitness Environments, Section 2: Disclosure of Published Methods and Requirements for Creating Inclusive Fitness Environments and Implementing Inclusive Fitness Practices, and Section 3: Specifications, Test Methods, and Best Practices for Facility Accessibility.
 RESNA IF is currently working on two additional sections regarding training and certification for fitness center staff and information disclosure.
 The committee is actively recruiting experts in these areas.
 For more information, visit the RESNA IF website.

 Fitness equipment can present challenges and risks for people who use mobility devices.
 The following posters were developed to ensure the proper use of fitness equipment by persons using mobility devices.

 accessible equipment and facilities

-We have just started year three of a third five-year RERC RecTech grant with the University of Alabama at Birmingham, which is focusing on implementing the research findings and standards developed in the previous RERC RecTech projects.
+We have been working with the Recreation Technology Program at the University of Birmingham, Alabama, which is focusing on implementing the research findings and standards developed in the previous RERC RecTech projects.
 We are working to identify factors that help and factors that hinder the adoption of universal design principles by exercise and recreational equipment manufacturers as well as public and private exercise and recreational facilities.
 We can use these findings to increase interest in universal design and encourage the usage of ASTM and ANSI/RESNA published standards to expand the accessibility of fitness environments for people of all abilities.
 Currently, interviews of fitness center owners or managers are underway.